jundalisay/sp/content/en/research/countries/us/mandate/section-3/chapter-11g.md

 Protect faith-based institutions by prohibiting accreditation agencies from:

-1.
-Requiring standards and criteria that undermine the religious beliefs of, or require policies or conduct that conflict with, the religious mission or religious beliefs of the institution; and — 352 —Department of Education
+1. Requiring standards and criteria that undermine the religious beliefs of, or require policies or conduct that conflict with, the religious mission or religious beliefs of the institution; and

 2. Intruding on the governance of colleges and universities controlled by a religious organization.

 Revamp the system for recognizing accreditation agencies for Title IV purposes by removing the department’s monopoly on recognition by (1) authorizing states to recognize accreditation agencies for Title IV gatekeeping purposes and/or (2) authorizing state agencies to act as accreditation agencies for institutions throughout the United States.

-HEA: Student Loans
+## HEA: Student Loans
-l

 Beyond immediate policy moves and rulemaking to end the current Administration’s abuse of the department’s payment pause and HEA loan forgiveness programs, the department should work with